charukiewicz/charukiewicz-jekyll/about.md

 I am a dedicated Linux user.
 I value the flexibility and control that Linux offers me, as a development environment, as a server, and for personal computing.

-I try to be a generalist in developing my skills.
-I am interested in learning about virtually anything.
-I like to know something about everything.
+I tend to be a generalist when developing my skills.
+I am always open to diversifying my knowledge and learning new things.
+I prefer to be well rounded and knowledgable in an array of different topics rather specializing in just a few.
+I am not a dilettante, however.
+I do not shy away from commitment towards learning something when doing so is necessary.

 Contact: